goutham-nekkalapu/deploying_machine_learning_models/README.md

     If you want to have different versions of python and other deep learning libraries, you can use [Anaconda](https://anaconda.org/anaconda/python) to create environments.

-3. Start the server:
+3. Start the server: <br>
 python flask_server.py

-4. To use the model deployed, run the client program : python flask_client.py
+4. To use the model deployed, run the client program : <br>
+python flask_client.py

 ### Example :
 For the image